 This ruling applies from 1 June 2017 until it is withdrawn, amended or the relevant legislation is amended.
 Any ruling or decision issued by the Commissioner which is contrary to this BGR is hereby withdrawn with effect from 1 June 2017.
 To the extent that this BGR does not provide for a specific scenario relating to an NED, a vendor may apply for a VAT ruling or VAT class ruling in writing by sending an e-mail to VATRulings@sars.gov.za or facsimile to 086 540 9390.
-The application should consist of a completed VAT301 form and must comply with the provisions of section 79 of the Tax Administration Act, excluding section 79(4)(f) and (k) and (6).
+In this regard a clearly motivated application complying with the provisions of section 79 of the Tax Administration Act, excluding section 79(4)(f) and (k) and (6), must be submitted.